salesforcecli/plugin-devops-center/messages/deploy.pipeline.report.md

 # flags.use-most-recent.description

-For performance reasons, this flag uses job IDs for deploy operations that started only in the past 3 days or less.
-If your most recent operation was more than 3 days ago, this flag won't find a job ID.
+For performance reasons, this flag uses job IDs for deploy operations that started in the past 3 days or fewer.
+If your most recent operation was longer than 3 days ago, this flag won't find a job ID.

 # report.key.created-by-name